Olympus says CEO steps down after allegations of illegal drug purchase

 "Based on the results of the investigation, the Board of Directors unanimously determined that Mr. Stefan Kaufmann likely engaged in behaviours that were inconsistent with our global code of conduct, our core values, and our corporate culture."

-Director and representative executive officer Yasuo Takeuchi will carry out the duties of the CEO for the time being, Olympus said.
+Yasuo Takeuchi, a director who has formerly helmed the company, will carry out the duties of the CEO for the time being, Olympus said.

+Olympus shares tumbled 5.7 per cent in morning trade, underperforming the Nikkei average which was up 1.6 per cent.